sankalpaa/ConceptWelder/_posts/2024-05-24-pair-programming-with-kids.md

 We corrected the code, and finally, it worked.
 I still remember their faces after successfully owning their own built remote-controlled 'Jeep.'

+I am going to stop here with the end of the Basic Jeep version.
+The simplified and complete version is yet to come.

+Till we meet again, happy pair programming!

 <br/>
 <div class="row body-image-row">
     <div class="col-md-12 body-image-title">Some captures</div>